sharonpamela/advancedsolutionsbootcamp/flow_secure_app/flow_secure_app.rst

 Click **Save and Monitor**.

 Takeaways
 +++++++++

-- You also created a category to protect a special application VM.
-Then you created the security policy to restrict ICMP traffic into that application VM.
+- Categories created in Prism Central are available inside Calm blueprints.
+- Security policies leverage the text based categories in Prism Central.
+- Calm Blueprints can deploy applications that are automatically secured with Flow.
+- Flow can restrict traffic on certain ports and protocols for VMs running on AHV.
-- Notice that the policy created is in **Save and Monitor** mode, which means traffic is not actually going to get blocked yet until the policy is applied.
-This is helpful in order to study the connections and ensure no true traffic is getting blocked unintentionally.
+- The policy is created in **Save and Monitor** mode, meaning traffic is not actually blocked until the policy is applied.
+This is helpful to learn the connections and ensure no traffic is blocked unintentionally.